 A trial date has been set for a Quesnel woman who is accused of breaching her conditions for an animal cruelty conviction.

-25-year old Catherine Adams is due back in provincial court on May 16th.
+Catherine Adams is due back in provincial court on December 10th.

-Adams and her mother Karin were convicted of animal cruelty following an SPCA investigation in Houston back in 2015, and part of their sentence was a 20-year ban on owning animals.
+Adams and her mother Karin were convicted of animal cruelty following an SPCA investigation back in 2015 in Houston, B.C. and part of their sentence was a 20-year ban on owning animals.

-She was arrested again in Quesnel in July after the SPCA says it seized 16 dogs from a property.
+Adams was arrested again in Quesnel in July after the SPCA seized 16 dogs from a property.

-The SPCA says the animals were in distress and being kept in crates that were too small for their size in a poorly ventilated area, with little or no access to water and on feces and urine soaked matting.
+The SPCA says they were in distress and being kept in crates that were too small for their size n a poorly ventilated area, with little or no access to water and with feces and urine soaked matting.

 Charges are also being recommended in that case.